iden3/iden3.github.io/mkdocs/docs/credentials/0.1/payment-request.md

 For now only support proof type is [SolanaEd25519Signature2025](https://schema.iden3.io/core/jsonld/solanaEd25519.jsonld). <br />

-_Iden3PaymentRailsSolanaSPLRequestV1_ is a representation of payment data that can be used for setting request to multiple chains to pay only in SPL tokens.
+_Iden3PaymentRailsSolanaSPLRequestV1_ is a representation of payment data that can be used for setting request to Solana chain to pay only in SPL tokens.
 It has the same ideology with _Iden3PaymentRailsSolanaRequestV1_, but also it defines two additional fields: `tokenAddress` and `features`.
 Token address can be the address of any SPL token.
 Currently, no feature is supported at the client level.